De Vaux: Founding

+In1930, De Vaux purchased control of Durant.
+Using the assets of Durant, De Vaux partnered with Hall and incorporated the DeVaux-Hall Motors Corporation as a new company on December 15, 1930.

+Production

-Heavily based on the 1930 Durant (Norman de vaux was a former Durant executive), production began with the 1931 model year.
-Bodies for the cars were built by Hayes Body of Grand Rapids, which had leased a plant next to its own to De Vaux for initial manufacture.
+Heavily based on the 1930 Durant, production began with the 1931 model year.
+Bodies for the cars were built by Hayes Mfg.
+Co. of Grand Rapids, which had leased a plant next to its own to De Vaux for initial manufacture.
 Bodies were delivered to De Vaux by using a bridge between the plants.
 Later, a smaller number of De Vaux cars were built in a former Durant plant in Oakland, California.